screenappai/screenapp-api-demo/README.md

 ## Python Example

-The Python example provides the same multipart upload functionality using Python.
+The Python example demonstrates multipart file upload and is contained in a single file: `src/multipart-upload.py`.

 ### Setup